Fire plans prevent harvest season from going up in smoke

 - Don’t park a hot combine in the shed or shop.
 After a long day of harvesting, smoldering hot spots may be present in the combine.
 If those spots suddenly flare up, at least you won’t lose the building!

-- Keep at least one fully-charged, 10-pound ABC dry chemical fire extinguisher with an Underwriter’s Laboratory approval in the combine cab.
+- Keep at least one fully charged, 10-pound ABC dry chemical fire extinguisher with an Underwriter’s Laboratory approval in the combine cab.
+Have it checked yearly by a professional.

-- Mount a second, larger fire extinguisher on the outside of the machine that can be reached from ground level.
+- Mount a second, larger fire extinguisher and a shovel on the outside of the machine that can be reached from ground level.

 - Recharge partially discharged extinguishers.